SublimeLinter/SublimeLinter-gcc/README.md

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [gcc](https://gcc.gnu.org/).
 It will be used with files that have the C/C++ syntax.
-If you are using [clang](https://clang.llvm.org), you should try [Sublime​Linter-contrib-clang](https://github.com/nirm03/SublimeLinter-clang).
+If you are using [clang](https://clang.llvm.org), you should consider [Sublime​Linter-contrib-clang](https://github.com/nirm03/SublimeLinter-clang).

 Installation